nerves-hub/nerves_hub_web/apps/nerves_hub_www/docs/client-server.md

 After booting, the client connects to NervesHub with its certificate.
 The certificate is used to determine the unique identity of the device, which is then stored on the socket.
-The device joins `device:#{device_identifier}` with a payload of `%{"version" => version}`.
-The server first verifies that the device is joining its own channel, by comparing the id in the channel name to the id on the certificate.
-Next, the server compares the running version of the firmware to the target version for that device on `NervesHub`.
+The device joins `device:#{firmware_uuid}`.
+The server compares the running version of the firmware to the target version for that device on `NervesHub`.
 If those versions are different, then the channel queues a firmware update message to be sent as soon as the channel finishes the join process.
 The final step of the join process is